Viagra, exorcism and lies: Brazil’s testy final election debate

 RIO DE JANEIRO - The word “liar” rang out dozens of times on Friday night in a bitter final debate that also featured mentions of exorcism and Viagra, as Brazil’s presidential rivals made a last-ditch bid for votes two days before a run-off election.

-Far-right incumbent Jair Bolsonaro and leftist ex-president Luiz Inacio Lula da Silva slung insults as debate on topics such as the economy, corruption, the Amazon rainforest, abortion and foreign policy deteriorated into attack and accusation.
+Far-right incumbent Jair Bolsonaro and leftist former president Luiz Inacio Lula da Silva slung insults as debate on topics such as the economy, corruption, the Amazon rainforest, abortion and foreign policy deteriorated into attack and accusation.

 “Brazilians know who the liar is,” said Mr Lula, as the two locked horns over minimum wages and the leftist’s history of corruption allegations.

-The debate was the second head-to-head confrontation between the two men, and the grand finale of a brutal campaign marked by months of mudslinging, negative ads and a flood of disinformation on social media.
+The debate was the second head-to-head confrontation between the two, and the grand finale of a brutal campaign marked by months of mudslinging, negative advertisements and a flood of disinformation on social media.

 Although Mr Lula holds a small lead in the polls, pundits say it is too close to call, and the rivals are battling for every vote.